 Under the bonnet you'll find the same 242bhp petrol-electric combination that powers the latest Volkswagen Golf GTE and Cupra Leon e-Hybrid, but from the outside, the Octavia looks more restrained than those two – especially in our test car's dark grey paint.

 The vRS iV does get more shapely bumpers front and rear, a blacked-out grille and wheels measuring up to 19 inches.
 However, while the conventionally powered vRS benefits from a lowered ride-height, the iV version sits at the same level as the standard Octavia; its battery is mounted in such a way that lower suspension was not feasible.
 We feel that the vRS iV lacks a degree of sporty intent as a result.

-The previously mentioned electric range sees the Octavia vRS iV in the 10% for company-car Benefit-in-Kind (BiK) tax during the 2020/21 financial year, so it'll be significantly cheaper to run than the 37%-rated petrol Octavia vRS.
+The previously mentioned electric range sees the Octavia vRS iV in the 11% for company-car Benefit-in-Kind (BiK) tax during the 2021/22 financial year, so it'll be significantly cheaper to run than a petrol or diesel vRS.